-Lord our God,

-Your Son Jesus Christ came from You

-and bore witness to the things

-He had heard and seen.

-He could not but bear witness to You.
+your Son Jesus Christ came from you and bore witness to the things he had heard and seen.
+He could not but bear witness to you.

-Give us the Spirit of Your Son, we pray You,

-to speak Your word and to live it,

-that we may show Christ, Your living Word,

-to those who have not seen Him.

-We ask You this through Christ our Lord.
-Amen.
+Give us the Spirit of your Son, we pray you, to speak your word and to live it, that we may show Christ, your living Word, to those who have not seen him.
+We ask you this through Christ our Lord.

-The one who comes from above is above all.
-The one who is of the earth is earthly and speaks of earthly things.
-But the one who comes from heaven is above all.
-He testifies to what he has seen and heard, but no one accepts his testimony.
-Whoever does accept his testimony certifies that God is trustworthy.
-For the one whom God sent speaks the words of God.
-He does not ration his gift of the Spirit.
-The Father loves the Son and has given everything over to him.
-Whoever believes in the Son has eternal life, but whoever disobeys the Son will not see life, but the wrath of God remains upon him.
+John the Baptist said to his disciples: "He who comes from above is above all others; he who is of the earth is earthly himself and speaks in an earthly way.
+He who comes from heaven bears witness to the things he has seen and heard, but his testimony is not accepted by anybody; though anyone who does accept his testimony is attesting that God is true, since he whom God has sent speaks God's own words, for God gives him the Spirit without reserve.

+The Father loves the Son and has entrusted everything to his hands.
+Anyone who believes in the Son has eternal life, but anyone who refuses to believe in the Son will never see life: God's retribution hangs over him."